TTTTMMMM/chairLocations/README.md

 ```
 static contextType = AuthContext; <-- this method cannot be used in a functional component
+const { setAuth2, setIsSignedIn } = this.context; <-- get any property you want from this.context

 ```

 2. [using a contextConsumer](https://www.youtube.com/watch?v=1bsvh_0HRwA) -- in other words, in the consumer, use: